Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 Sixth Avenue is full of surprises, starting with the station art (unlabelled and untitled), and moving to what you find above ground.
 The surrounding area first appears to be just an endless sea of condos and landed houses …

-fullsizeoutput_63b4… but a bit of wandering leads to several blocks of restaurants, eating houses, a small hawker stall (selling Bismillah Biryani, some of the best of on the island)…
+… but a bit of wandering leads to several blocks of restaurants, eating houses, a small hawker stall (with Bismillah Biryani, some of the best on the island)…

 fullsizeoutput_63b7